8 min read

 Hiring a dedicated software development team offers several benefits, especially for three specific scenarios.

 The dedicated team model is also well-suited for long-term projects that have the potential for future growth and expansion.
 For instance, startups that have successfully launched and are scaling can utilize the expertise of a dedicated development team.
-Mental bandwidth is a valuable resource and developers who know one project deeply are able to implement new features quicker than those who are working on multiple projects.
+Mental bandwidth is a valuable resource, and developers who know one project deeply can implement new features quicker than those who are working on multiple projects.
 It also eliminates the ‘code relearning’ period that can come with a project-based model.
 If a project already knows there will be iterations and later versions, those development efforts happen the smoothest when the same team members continue to work on the software.

 Costs of Hiring a Software Development Team